harleenkhanuja/harleenkhanuja/README.md

 **Email:** [harleenkhanuja199@gmail.com](mailto:harleenkhanuja199@gmail.com)
 **LinkedIn:** [linkedin.com/in/harleenkhanuja](https://www.linkedin.com/in/harleenkhanuja/)

 I'm actively looking.
-If you're building something interesting or have a role that fits — I read every message and I reply fast.
+If you got this far, you probably have something in mind.
+Send it over — I don't ghost.

 ---